 Our responsibility is to seek the truth.

 Unbiased journalism with a true impact is at the center in TV 2, Norway’s leading commercial broadcaster.
 TV 2 delivers a wide range of public service programming, including daily news, current affairs and documentaries.
-TV 2 is also behind TV 2 Nyhetskanalen, the only 24-hours news channel in Norway and the obvious first choice for breaking news.
-TV 2’s journalism and news programmes are an important part of Norwegian society and the public conversation.
+TV 2 is also behind TV 2 Nyhetskanalen, the only 24-hours news channel in Norway and the obvious first choice for breaking news - a channel that saw a strong increase in viewers during the Covid-19 crisis, when accurate, continuous news journalism was of the utmost importance to the population.
+TV 2’s journalism and news programmes are thus an important part of Norwegian society and the public conversation.

 We still have this enormous creative fire power.

-Egmont Publishing publishes hundreds of weekly and monthly magazine titles with a strong foothold in Denmark, Norway and Sweden.
+Story House Egmont has a strong media business that publishes hundreds of weekly and monthly magazine titles with a strong foothold in Denmark, Norway and Sweden.
 Included are some of the most well-known and consumed magazine titles within lifestyle, fashion, children, interior design, men’s magazines, family, sports and much more.
-And publishing has also developed into digital magazine platforms, online sites and podcasts.
-Through its journalism, editorials and engaging content, Egmont Publishing reaches millions of readers with stories that inspire and engage.
+The media business has also developed into digital magazine platforms, online sites and podcasts.
+Through its journalism, editorials and engaging content, Story House Egmont reaches millions of readers with stories that inspire and engage.

-"At Egmont Publishing we have been storytellers from the beginning in 1904 when the magazine Hjemmet was founded.
-The first chief editor, Valborg Andersen, who was also the first female editor in Denmark, put it this way: 'You need to dip the pen in your heart in order to write a great story'," explains Marianne Gram, Publishing Director in Egmont Publishing Denmark.
+"At Story House Egmont we have been storytellers from the beginning in 1904 when the magazine Hjemmet was founded.
+The first chief editor, Valborg Andersen, who was also the first female editor in Denmark, put it this way: 'You need to dip the pen in your heart in order to write a great story'," explains Marianne Gram, Publishing Director in Story House Egmont Denmark.

 She continues: "We still have this enormous creative fire power.
-At Egmont Publishing in Denmark we have just launched the podcast platform Talk Town.
+At Story House Egmont in Denmark we have for instance launched the podcast platform Talk Town.
 Here we lean on the strong storytelling tradition of our magazines and weeklies to create an entirely new format.
 We sometimes literally take our quality and in-depth stories from print and turn them into great podcasts.
 The whole house is like a huge motor generating ideas.
 And we just need to hook up with some of our talented editors, and we get all these ideas for strong and unique new podcast concepts.
 It’s been a very short journey from print to digital and audio, because we are so good at storytelling.
-And by the end of the day, that’s what our readers and listeners aspect of Egmont."
+And by the end of the day, that’s what our readers and listeners expect of Egmont."